carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 ## Running a container with a chosen command

-But what if we wanted to do something different?
+But what if we wanted to do something different with the container?
 The output just gave us a suggestion of what to do -- let's use the `ubuntu` Docker image to explore what else we can do with the `docker run` command.